cramkle/cramkle/README.md

 In order to install the required dependencies and start the development server, run the following commands

-> We recommend using yarn as a dependency manager, but you're free to use whatever you like
+> We recommend using yarn as a dependency manager

 ```sh
 yarn install